The aim of this guide is to teach you, step-by-step, how to go through your guest posting opportunity list systematically on a weekly basis.

 It’s also important to note that not all guest post pitches are bad and thoughtless.
 These are just two samples we found online and they are good to learn from.

 Both examples are from Social Media Today.

-Example 6: Personalised pitch with brief outline of guest blogger’s idea.
+Example 6: Personalised pitch with a brief outline of the guest blogger’s idea.
 He also mentioned he’d like to include a link to his site without being pushy.